Search engine optimization, like any specialized industry, has its own unique set of terminology, definitions, and abbreviations.

 Also known as: Guest Posting.

-Heading tags (H1-H6) separate content into sections, based on importance, with H1 being the most important and H6 being the least important.
+HTML heading tags (H1-H6) separate content into sections, based on importance, with H1 being the most important and H6 being the least important.
 Headline tags should be used naturally and should incorporate your target keywords where relevant, as doing so may provide a small SEO benefit.

 An H1 tag.